isa-ulisboa/qgis-python/README.md

 <details markdown="block">
   <summary>Edit attribute table, add new attribute, compute attribute values</summary>

+  Often, we need to make changes on vector layers in QGIS.
+Vector layers have attributes (aka fields) that correspond to the *columns* of the layer's **attribute table**.
+There is one special field which is the **geometry** and contains the geometry of each feature of the layer.
+The features correspond to the *rows* of the attribute table.
+Each feature has therefore a geometry (unless the layer is just a non spatial regular table) and has values for all attributes.

+  PyQGIS provides methods to add new attributes to the attribute table with `layer.addAttribute(fld)` where `fld` is an object of class `QgsField`.
+It also provides a method to delete attributes, with `layer.deleteAttribute(index_of_the_field)`.
+After changes are made, the layer needs to be updated with `layer.updateFields()`.

+   To iterate over all features from a layer, on can use the *for loop* `for feat in layer.getFeatures():`.
+Then, the value of some attribute is accessible with `feat['attribute name']`.
+One can also add a new feature to the attribute table with `layer.addFeature(feat)` where `feat` is an object of class `QgsFeature`, or remove a feature with `layer.deleteFeature(id_of_the_feature)`.
+The geometry of some feature can be set or changed with `feat.setGeometry(geom)`or `layer.changeGeometry(id_of_the_feature,geom)`, where `geom`is an object of class `QgsGeometry`.
+After changes are made, the feature needs to be updated with `layer.updateFeature(feat)`.

   - Function that edits a vector layer and computes the values of one field as a function of the values of the other field (T10):
     ```